Pratyush Banke

 Investments, whether in mutual funds, stocks, or deposits, form a significant part of an individual’s financial legacy.
 Settling them properly ensures that nominees or legal heirs receive the rightful benefits without complications.

-Mutual Funds, Shares, Bonds: If a nominee is registered, they can directly claim the proceeds by submitting the death certificate and KYC documents.
-In the absence of a nominee, legal heirs must obtain a succession certificate or probate of will from the court.
+• Mutual Funds, Shares, Bonds: If a nominee is registered, they can directly claim the proceeds by submitting the death certificate and KYC documents.
+In the absence of a nominee, legal heirs must obtain a succession certificate or probate of a will from the court.

-Demat Accounts: For shares held in a demat account, the transfer is handled through CDSL/NSDL (the depositories).
+• Demat Accounts: For shares held in a demat account, the transfer is handled through CDSL/NSDL (the depositories).
 Nominees can apply for the transmission of securities by submitting the prescribed forms along with supporting documents.

-Recurring Deposits / SIPs: Any standing instructions for recurring deposits or SIPs need to be stopped or closed by notifying the concerned bank or Asset Management Company (AMC).
+• Recurring Deposits / SIPs: Any standing instructions for recurring deposits or SIPs need to be stopped or closed by notifying the concerned bank or Asset Management Company (AMC).
 This avoids unnecessary deductions.

-Unclaimed Investments: Sometimes dividends, matured bonds, or shares remain unclaimed.
+• Unclaimed Investments: Sometimes dividends, matured bonds, or shares remain unclaimed.
 Families should check the IEPF (Investor Education and Protection Fund Authority) portal, where such investments are transferred after a certain period of inactivity.

 Pro Tip: Track all investments of the deceased by checking Consolidated Account Statements (CAS) from depositories (NSDL/CDSL) and cross-verifying with banks for any linked SIPs or deposits.